neatwork-ai/neatcoder/vsce/README.md

 2. **Manage your chats:**

-You can also manage your chats directly on the side view as seen below.
+You can also manage your chats directly in the side view, as seen below.

 ![Manage Chat](assets/demos/open_close_chat.gif)

 2. **Tip: Rearrange  the Chats view:**

-A tip: If you like to use the file system in your side bar, you can drag your chat list to the file explorer view as seen below.
+If you like to use the file system in your side bar, you can drag your chat list to the file explorer view, as seen below.

 ![Rearrange ChatView](assets/demos/rearrange_chat_view.gif)